Fugitive (or unburned) methane emissions

 Although natural gas burns much cleaner than coal and oil, and produces about half the CO2 emissions at the stack compared to coal, it has two properties that give us cause for concern: first, it has a tendency to leak and escape into the atmosphere unburned as “fugitive emissions.”
 Although controlling fugitive emissions is possible, they tend to occur at all phases of the life cycle from extraction to distribution and storage right up to the point of combustion.

-Additionally, fracking’s other environmental impacts including freshwater contamination, freshwater depletion, anthropogenic earthquakes, and habitat destruction should be factored into the accounting as negative externalities.
+Additionally, hydraulic fracturing (fracking’s) other environmental impacts including freshwater contamination, freshwater depletion, anthropogenic earthquakes, and habitat destruction should be factored into the accounting as negative externalities.
 Although most end users, such as college campuses, are not required to include such costs, it is not unreasonable to consider them and to make plans with them in mind.